-EIN stands for "Employer Identification Number".
-An EIN is a taxpayer number that identifies your corporation exactly like your Social Security Number identifies you.
+EIN stands for “Employer Identification Number“, which identifies your corporation exactly like your Social Security Number identifies you.
+If you are considering incorporation, please call DSA to let us help you get your very own EIN.
 Every corporation must have an EIN:

 to file your corporation taxes